georgeman93/orbslam-flutter/README.md

 - [x] Build an equivalent c++ version of the slam script so far
 - [x] Setup vscode c++ code debugging
 - [x] Hook up commands from the UI back to the server
-- [ ] Make the app look fancier
+- [x] Make the app look fancier
+- [ ] Make the server handle seperate socket connection for different widgets
+- [ ] Do a deep dive into the theory of mapping and localization
-- [ ] Continue to build out the slam script and improve the UI
+- [ ] Continue to build out the slam script
+- [ ] Stabilize the the UI

 ## Setup